TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 * **MythicPlus** Shows M+ score, raid progression, best M+ dungeon weekly and season, tertiary stats, artifact traits, and what legendaries they have equipped.

-**Examples**
+### Examples:

-* `!setup lookup-mode` - Start the setup wizard for what setup mode you would like Jeeves to use.
+* `!setup lookup-mode`
+  - Start the setup wizard for what setup mode you would like Jeeves to use.
-* `!setup lookup-mode Raider` - Sets Jeeves to default to the raider view for character lookups.
+* `!setup lookup-mode Raider`
+  - Sets Jeeves to default to the raider view for character lookups.